jernst/rasptimer/README.md

 If you run [UBOS](http://ubos.net/), it's much simpler.

-1. Download the most recent package file, and then:
-2.
+1. Clone this repository
+2. Build the UBOS package with:

+    > makepkg -c -f

+3. Install the UBOS package:

-    > sudo pacman -U <package-file-you-downloaded>
+    > sudo pacman -U rasptimer-*-any.pkg.tar.xz

+4. Create a site that runs rasptimer:

     > sudo ubos-admin createsite --ask
     App to run: rasptimer